 Billy worked in the cattle business for several years in California, Montana and Oregon before coming to SFC.
 He held positions with Basin Angus in Montana and worked in Bovine Embryology with Precision Embryonics in Glide, Oregon.
 Billy’s experience in the cattle business exposed him to many different management and cattle marketing situations on rangelands in the western US.
 Being a part of a large scale seed stock operation taught him about the selection and development of quality cattle, and also key aspects of developing a successful, profitable, and sustainable program.

 Billy holds a degree in Agricultural Systems Management from Cal Poly San Luis Obispo and a Master’s in Natural Resources Stewardship from Colorado State University.
+He is also a Certified Professional in Rangeland Management.
 He regularly participates in conference proceedings on behalf of SFC and has been published in articles discussing conservation grazing.

 Lauren Hubert, Conservation Project Manager